MinhasKamal/AIBeginnerCode/Coding a Neural Network from Scratch for Absolute Beginners.md

 By now, we do understand that- simply by changing the weights we can adapt our prediction function for any input-output patterns.
 Therefore, we need a learning function that takes the two inputs and the output, and does some magic (again)  to change the weights accordingly.

-Lets initialize the weights with some random values (The predict function is minimized here under […])-
+Let's initialize the weights with some random values (The predict function is minimized here under […])-

 ```
 import random